 Armando Vega is a Mexican documentary photographer and National Geographic Explorer.

-Vega’s photographs have been featured on the covers of two Spanish-language issues of National Geographic Magazine.
+Vega’s photographs have appeared on the covers of two Spanish-language issues of National Geographic magazine.

 Photo by Laura Babahekian